aws-samples/amazon-ec2-image-builder-samples/Components/Windows/create-local-user/README.md

 4. Within the ```create-local-user.yml``` document: Update the constant ```Description``` at the beginning of the document to set the description for the user
 5. Within the ```create-local-user.yml``` document: Update the constant ```PasswordSecret``` at the beginning of the document to specify the secret name or ARN the password shoudl be fetched from
 6. Create a new EC2 Image Builder component with the contents of ```create-local-user.yml```
-7. Add the component to an image recipe that targets Windows Server 2019 (This is the tested one, other versions may work, too)
+7. Add the component to an image recipe that targets Windows Server 2016, 2019, or 2004
 8. Use the image recipe to create an image

 ## Sample IAM policy for secret access